-Commended by the Vancouver Sun for his “sophisticated work of such immediate, glittery appeal,” Nicholas Ryan Kelly is a composer who draws inspiration from speculative fiction, science, and nature.
-First drawn to music’s storytelling power through symphonic film scores, he now brings his sense of cinematic drama to music for choirs, orchestras, and wind bands.
+Nicholas Ryan Kelly is a composer who draws inspiration from speculative fiction, science, and nature.
+He has been commended by the Vancouver Sun for his “sophisticated work of such immediate, glittery appeal” and called “a rising star in the constellation of Canadian composers” by Oregon Arts Watch.
+Originally drawn to music’s storytelling power by symphonic film scores, he now brings a sense of cinematic drama to music for choirs, orchestras, and wind bands throughout North America.

-Originally from rural New York State, Nick is now a permanent resident of Canada and lives in BC’s beautiful Okanagan Valley, where he is composes, conducts, and teaches private lessons.
+Originally from rural New York State, Nick is now a permanent resident of Canada and lives in BC’s beautiful Okanagan Valley, where he composes, conducts, and teaches private lessons.
 He is a graduate of Ithaca College (B.Mus.) and the University of British Columbia (M.Mus.)
-Some of his primary musical influences are John Adams, Samuel Barber, Carl Sagan, Roald Dahl, and H.P.
-Lovecraft.